OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/3_Conda_intro_CCB_Rcourse.md

 Introduction to Conda
 =========================

-This workshop material was origionally created by *Sebastian Luna Valero* and has been updated and modified by *Charlie George*
+This workshop material was origionally created by *Sebastian Luna Valero* and has been updated and modified by *Charlie George* and *David Sims*.

 For more help using conda, please see: [https://conda.io/docs/]

 ## Section 1: Install conda

 We want to set up our software environment for all the programs we will be using on the course on the cluster.
-To do this we will first install conda, then use conda (and mamba) to install all the bioinformatics software we will need.
+To do this we will first install Conda, then use Conda (and Mamba) to install all the bioinformatics software we will need.
-Lets sign into the cluster.
-You can use ssh if your internet and vpn connection is stable, however if its not we will sign in using microsoft remote desktop as this will keep your session running (and conda downloading/installing programs) even if your internet connection breaks.

-**1) Log into the cluster using `ssh` OR Microsoft Remote Desktop**
+**1) Log into the cluster using `ssh`**

 Make sure you are connected to the VPN then: